 The convenience of wireless is a natural fit for the toy market but has until recently been hindered by the use of older, technologically-limited wireless technologies.
 The advent of 2.4 GHz wireless solutions has ushered in a new era for games and toys allowing for highly engaging and cost-effective products with substantially more features than was previously possible for the mass market.
-Additionally, the advent of ULP wireless connectivity in mobile devices using Bluetooth Smart (previously called Bluetooth low energy) opens up a whole new field for exciting toys that are controllable through the rich user-interface possibilities of today's smartphones and tablets.
+Additionally, the advent of ULP wireless connectivity in mobile devices using Bluetooth low energy (previously called Bluetooth Smart) opens up a whole new field for exciting toys that are controllable through the rich user-interface possibilities of today's smartphones and tablets.

 Nordic offers the following reference designs to speed up product development:

-|Reference Design||Bluetooth Smart||ANT||2.4GHz||Sensor feedback||2-way comms||Multiple co-located systems|
+|Reference Design||Bluetooth low energy||ANT||2.4GHz||Sensor feedback||2-way comms||Multiple co-located systems|

 |nRFready R/C racing||x||x||x||x|

 Please go to the nRF product pages that are linked from the device selector table further down to read about development tools and software support for each relevant nRF product.

 Nordic Semiconductor's ultra-low power (ULP) wireless solutions are an attractive alternative to the older and technologically limited traditional wireless technologies used in toys – such as IR and 27/47MHz – by providing a competitive price point combined with a unique set of advantages:

 - Mobile device connectivity - Using Bluetooth low energy, toys can connect to smartphones and tablets